Mitigating Data Bottlenecks in Space

 As seen in Figure 2, ReOrbit satellites have features that make them faster than traditional satellites, one of the game-changing ones being edge computing.

-Unlike traditional satellites that must downlink all collected data to Earth for processing, ReOrbit’s satellites like Gluon EO can initiate data processing in orbit.
+Unlike traditional satellites that must downlink all collected data to Earth for processing, ReOrbit’s satellites like UkkoSat can initiate data processing in orbit.
 This includes not only pre-processing the data but also pre-selecting the most relevant images.
 For example, EO images that are obscured by clouds or other disturbances can be filtered out in space.
 This ensures that only the most useful and high-quality data is downlinked, maximising the efficiency of the process and avoiding the waste of downlink time.
 By the time the data reaches the ground, it could already be complete for immediate use.
 This not only speeds up the sequence but also reduces the amount of data that needs to be sent to ground stations, easing their congestion.

 Enhancing critical use cases with real-time connectivity